pacoispaco/coral/notes-taxonomy-representation.md

 classify these birds.

-The problem is made even more complicated by the fact that most species, and in some cases also subspecies, have names in natural languages, like english and swedish, and these names are also subject to changes.
+The problem is made even more complicated by the fact that most species, and in some cases also subspecies, have common names in many languages, like english and swedish, and these names are also subject to changes.
 These names are usually tied more to the species concept than the scientific name!
 For example the official name in Swedish for *Sylvia Subalpina* is **Moltonisångare**.
 If